esudh/esudh.github.io/_pages/workshopsandlectures.md

 ---

 ## Workshops
-You will find below a first list of workshops, with the program and the instructors.
-More workshops will be presented in the following weeks, not only in English.
+You will find below the list of workshops, with the program and the dates.
 Most of the workshops are planned to last the two weeks of the ESU (this year from 21 July to 2 August), some workshops will last one week (the dates will be specified in the workshop description).

 ### AI and Image Analysis (Lauren Tilton, University of Richmond, USA)
 The workshop will last one week, from July 28 to August 1 (week 2).